Infocaster/UrlTracker/README.md

 ## Getting Started
 The URL Tracker is available via NuGet.
 Visit [the URL Tracker on NuGet](https://www.nuget.org/packages/UrlTracker/) for instructions on how to install the URL Tracker package in your website.
 Once installed, you'll have to actually use it in your request pipeline (Often found in the file `Startup.cs`).
-For the best performance, you should insert the UrlTracker as high in the pipeline as possible.
-The UrlTracker requires an instantiated umbraco context, so make sure it is inserted after the umbraco context is initialized.
-We recommend that you insert the UrlTracker like this:
+For the best performance, you should insert the URL Tracker as high in the pipeline as possible.
+The URL Tracker requires an instantiated umbraco context, so make sure it is inserted after the umbraco context is initialized.
+We recommend that you insert the URL Tracker like this:
 ```csharp
 app.UseUmbraco()
     .WithMiddleware(u =>